Saving into a pension

 How do I change the funds I’m invested in?

 If your scheme allows, you can make changes to your investments by logging in to Manage Your Account.

 You can also make changes by calling us or sending us a request by letter or email.
 Please make sure you quote your plan number.
 If you make your request in writing you will need to complete a changing your investments form which you can download from the document library.

-Please note - you can't combine a lifestyle profile with any other fund.
-If you're already invested in a lifestyle profile and want to change your investment, you'll have to switch all existing payments and redirect any future payments to your new fund choice.
-Likewise, if you'd like to start investing in a lifestyle profile, you'll have to switch all existing payments and redirect all future payments into the lifestyle profile.
+Please note - you can't combine a lifestyle profile with any other fund for any one benefit type, e.g. regular contributions, or a single contribution or transfer value.
+If you're already invested in a lifestyle profile and want to change your investment, you'll have to switch your existing pot and redirect any future payments for that benefit type.
+Likewise, if you'd like to start investing in a lifestyle profile, you’ll have to switch your existing pot and redirect future payments into the lifestyle profile for that benefit type.

 The value of your pension pot may fall as well as rise, and is not guaranteed.
 You should choose your funds carefully and review them regularly, particularly if you are close to retirement.